Enia: This is the last chapter. I'm sorry. I've enjoyed the ride.

-"Because they called upon the demons to whisk the zombies away!
+"Because they called upon the demons to whisk the zombies away.
 We all saw the sudden darkness, and when the lights came back, they were all gone!"

 "Technically, you can't see darkness," Zeus mused, earning a glare from Trouble.
 She stuck her thumbs in her ears, wiggled her fingers, and poked her tongue out at him.

-I glanced back at the library and saw that the majority of the humans were gathered on the wall.
-They looked angry and were muttering amongst themselves.
+I glanced back at the library and saw that the majority of the humans were gathered on the wall, peering down at the scene unfolding before them.
+There was an angry buzz surrounding them, and they muttered amongst themselves, behind their hands.
 Some even had guns trained on us, on William and David.

 "No, they don't," I snarled.

 William smirked, pleased.
 "Aw, Enia, you really do love me!"

 That earned him a smack upside his pretentious wolfy face from me, a kick in the shin from Teemo, a stomp on the foot from Arin, and a smirk from Samik as his swift punishment.